Chicken Salad Wonton Cups

 - Place wrappers into each cavity (2-3 for regular-sized muffin tin; 1 for a mini-muffin tin).
 Spray the wrappers with more cooking spray.
 Bake for about 10-13 minutes or until the wontons are crispy.
 Remove from the oven.

 - While the cups are baking, place the chicken in a bowl along with the celery and green onion.
-In a separate bowl, whisk together the mayo, yogurt, garlic powder, mustard powder, and some salt and pepper.
+In a separate bowl, whisk together the mayo, yogurt, vinegar, garlic powder, mustard powder, and some salt and pepper.
 Pour the dressing over the chicken and toss until well-coated.
 Season with more salt and pepper if necessary.

 - If serving right away, divide the chicken mixture amongst each cup.
 Sprinkle some of the paprika on top of each cup along with more green onion or chives if desired.